Tooth Colored Fillings

 Even with good oral hygiene practices, you may still experience some form of tooth decay.
 That is why it is so important to schedule regular checkups and professional cleanings.
 During your checkup, we will diagnose instances of decay and determine the right method of treatment.
 If the decay has formed a mild to significant cavity, we may recommend a dental filling.
 At Cooley Smiles, we offer tooth-colored fillings for patients in need of an aesthetically-pleasing restoration.

 The Process of Receiving a Tooth Colored Filling

 Tooth-colored fillings are made using a putty-like material known as composite resin.
 To receive a tooth colored filling, the tooth must undergo a minor preparation.
-During preparation, Aaron Cooley, DDS or Brandon Cooley, DDS will isolate the tooth from the saliva to keep it dry.
+During preparation, our Cooley Smiles dentists will isolate the tooth from the saliva to keep it dry.
 Next, we will use a drill to remove the decayed material from the tooth.
 After the decayed material has been removed, we will clean and dry the cavity.
 The composite resin is then placed into the cavity in a series of layers.
 Each layer is intermittently hardened using a special curing light.
 Once the cavity is filled, we will trim the excess to match the shape of your existing tooth.
 To complete the procedure, we will polish the composite resin to match the sheen of your natural enamel.

 Amalgam Vs. Composite Resin